victorgan/victorgan.github.io/_posts/2014-08-14-blog-design.md

 ### Things I would like to change

 - <del>Permalinks of posts.
 I'd like them to be simpler.</del>
-- On the main page; it lists the date, then post title.
-It looks sort of ugly.
+- <del>On the main page; it lists the date, then post title.
+It looks sort of ugly.</del>
 - Ordering of posts.
 Reverse chronological doesn't seem like the best decision, given I'm updating posts frequently.
 Although I don't know what would be better.